JerryBeGood/Press-Review-AI/.ai/prd.md

   - The interface displays information about the topic validation status (correct/incorrect/suggestions).
   - The configuration can only be saved after successful topic validation.

-- ID: PRSR-009
+- ID: PRSR-010
 - Title: Reaching the press release limit
-- Description: As a user with 5 scheduled press releases, when I try to create another one, I want to receive information about reaching the limit.
+- Description: As a logged-in user with 5 scheduled press releases, when I try to create another one, I want to receive information about reaching the limit.
 - Acceptance criteria:
   - The system prevents the creation of more than 5 scheduled press releases.
   - The user sees a message informing them of the limit.

-- ID: PRSR-010
+- ID: PRSR-011
 - Title: Managing the list of scheduled press releases
-- Description: As a user, I want to have access to the list of my scheduled press releases so that I can edit or delete them.
+- Description: As a logged-in user, I want to have access to the list of my scheduled press releases so that I can edit or delete them.
 - Acceptance criteria:
   - A dedicated subpage displays a list of all scheduled press releases.
   - Each item on the list contains information about the topic and schedule.
   - Each item has ‘Edit’ and ‘Delete’ options.

-- ID: PRSR-011
+- ID: PRSR-012
 - Title: Editing a scheduled press release
-- Description: As a user, I want to be able to edit the topic and schedule of an existing press release.
+- Description: As a logged-in user, I want to be able to edit the topic and schedule of an existing press release.
 - Acceptance criteria:
   - The edit form is pre-filled with the current press release data.
   - The topic change is subject to re-validation by an AI agent.
   - Changes are saved and applied from the next generation cycle.

-- ID: PRSR-012
+- ID: PRSR-013
 - Title: Deleting a scheduled press release
-- Description: As a user, I want to be able to delete a scheduled press release to stop it from being generated.
+- Description: As a logged-in user, I want to be able to delete a scheduled press release to stop it from being generated.
 - Acceptance criteria:
   - The system asks for confirmation of deletion.
   - Upon confirmation, the press release is removed from the scheduled list and is no longer generated.

-- ID: PRSR-013
+- ID: PRSR-014
 - Title: Manually generate a press release on demand
-- Description: As a user, I want to be able to manually generate the current press release regardless of the schedule.
+- Description: As a logged-in user, I want to be able to manually generate the current press release regardless of the schedule.
 - Acceptance criteria:
   - There is a ‘Generate now’ button in the press release list and in the press release details view.
   - After clicking, the generation process starts with immediate progress feedback.
   - After generation is complete, the new version of the press release appears in the archive with the current date.
   - Manual generation does not affect future scheduled generations.

-- ID: PRSR-014
+- ID: PRSR-015
 - Title: Preventing duplicate press release titles
-- Description: As a user, I want to be informed that I cannot create two press releases with the same title to avoid confusion and duplication of content.
+- Description: As a logged-in user, I want to be informed that I cannot create two press releases with the same title to avoid confusion and duplication of content.
 - Acceptance criteria:
   - The system checks the uniqueness of the press release title within the user's account when creating a new press release.
   - If the user attempts to create a press release with a title that already exists, an error message is displayed.